Yussoft/pygr/README.md

-# yus
+# Pygr
-Repository where I updload tools and utilities that I use when building machine learning models.
+Repository where we are supposed to do some cool things with ML/DL/NLP.